Employment Eligibility Verification (Form I-9)

 • Employees must complete and sign Section 1 of Form I-9 no later than their first day of employment.

-• NIU Human Resource Services must complete Section 2 of the I-9 form within 3 business days of the first day of work for pay for the employee by examining evidence of identity and employment eligibility.
+• NIU Human Resource Services must complete Section 2 of the I-9 form within three business days of the first day of work for pay for the employee by examining evidence of identity and employment eligibility.
 The employee must be physically present when Section 2 is being completed.

-New employees can access the Form I-9 at http://go.niu.edu/form-I-9.
+1. New employees can access the Form I-9 at go.niu.edu/form-I-9.

-New employees must report to one of the HRS locations listed below for Section 2 completion by their third day of employment.
 HRS has two convenient locations that are both open Monday-Friday, 10 a.m. to 3 p.m., excluding university holidays and closures:

 • Human Resources Building – 1515 West Lincoln Highway in DeKalb on the southwest side of campus.